khiner/flowgrid_old/docs/smoke_tests.md

   - Holding down a pad, then switching "Session" button on Push 2, disables note pads (entering session mode), but then releasing the pad still allows note-off messages to reach destination
   - Pressing a pad in session-mode does not send note data to destination processor
+* When midi output pin of "Push 2 Live Port" input device is disconnected from its destination
+  - Push 2 enters session-mode and pad lights turn off